 Land Rover Defender review - Reliability and safety

-We’d expect Land Rover’s toughest 4x4 to be supremely reliable, while safety shouldn’t be an issue.
+Land Rover’s toughest 4x4 has to deliver supreme reliability, while safety shouldn’t be an issue

 From just looking at the chunky, robust design, you could easily draw the conclusion that the Defender is virtually unbreakable.
 And, to live up to its name, it has to show excellent reliability in all conditions.
 It’s too early to draw definite conclusions in this area, but customers will expect a 4x4 they can depend on.

 Owners' feedback from our Driver Power surveys often delivers a mixed bag of results for Land Rover, but the manufacturer will be pleased to see some improvement in our best car brands rankings, moving up from 22nd position (out of 29 brands) in 2021 to 14th spot in 2022 and the same spot in 2023 – ahead of premium automakers such as BMW, Audi and Mercedes.
 There have been concerns over Land Rover reliability, although the Defender cannot afford to fail in this vitally important area.

 The Defender comes with a host of safety kit and active systems designed to help avoid a collision.
 Land Rover has clearly got this vitally important area well sorted, as Euro NCAP awarded the Defender a full five-star rating.

 Standard equipment includes a 3D surround camera, cruise control, Lane Keep Assist, Auto Emergency Braking and Traffic Sign Recognition.
 Higher-spec models include a blind-spot warning and a rear-traffic monitoring function.

 Land Rover offers a three-year/unlimited mileage warranty, with the option to extend cover, at extra cost, for up to ten years and 100,000 miles.